Fastvue

 Choose software that aligns with ethical data government practices to prevent overreach and ensure employee privacy.
 Key considerations include.

-Minimal data collection: Collect only the information necessary to meet your organizational goals and avoid invasive practices like keylogging or webcam monitoring unless absolutely justified.
+Minimal data collection: Collect only the information necessary to meet your organizational goals, and avoid invasive practices such as keylogging or webcam monitoring unless absolutely justified.

 Secure data storage: Implement secure encryption and access controls to protect collector data from misuse or breaches

-Anonymized reporting: Where possible, provide anonymous data and team-level reports to managers, reserving individual-level insights for cases with detailed oversight is necessary.
+Anonymized reporting: Where possible, provide anonymous data and team-level reports to managers, reserving individual-level insights for cases with detailed oversight.

 Integrating monitoring with employee development

 Monitoring should support employees, not just report on them.
-You can use insights from monitoring software to:
+You can use insights from your internet usage monitoring software to:

 A better way: transparency and balanced internet monitoring